-In reference to Article 22 Section 1 of the Oklahoma Constitution, we demand enforcement of existing law forbidding foreign ownership of Oklahoma real property.
+In reference to Article 22 Section 1 of the Oklahoma Constitution, we urgently demand enforcement of existing law forbidding foreign ownership of Oklahoma real property.

+We support legislation restricting investment and ownership or leasing of land and natural resources by foreign nations and non-citizens.

+UTILITIES

-UTILITIES We recommend a standard minimum height of at least 17 feet for new utilities across existing highways in the state of Oklahoma.
+We recommend a standard minimum height of at least 17 feet for new utilities across existing highways in the state of Oklahoma.

 We support regulation that limits price gouging of the fuel source for utilities in times of natural disasters and other relevant emergencies.

-We favor a requirement that towers 50-200 feet tall be visibly identified.
+We favor a requirement that towers taller than 50 feet be visibly identified.

 We support the use of some form of identification, such as tracer wires, for underground utilities that cannot otherwise be easily located.

 When utility location services are required by law, there should be a finite response time.

 We favor that final authority for utility rate making remain with officials elected by the people, namely the Oklahoma Corporation Commission.
 But, we oppose special rate treatment by the Oklahoma Corporation Commission.

+We support actions that encourage competition among electricity providers in instances that do not jeopardize the rates or access of rural citizens.

 We oppose unjustified rate increases and we support increased transparency as to the justification of rate increases.

+te

+We oppose municipal utilities upcharging their customers.
+Individual municipalities should not be able to charge significantly more than surrounding utility providers.

 We support legislation to direct the Oklahoma Corporation Commission to regulate telephone rates for Oklahoma in such a way that intrastate rates will be no more than comparable to interstate rates.

 We oppose the sale of federally owned hydroelectric plants that serve our cooperatives and municipalities.

 We support greater access to high-speed broadband internet in rural Oklahoma.

 We support a consistent and transparent per-pole attachment fee to promote adequate broadband service to rural Oklahoma.

+COMMUNICATIONS

-COMMUNICATIONS We support the people's right for quality, free television.
+We support the people's right for quality, free television.